open-mmlab/mmyolo/projects/assigner_visualization/README.md

 python projects/assigner_visualization/assigner_visualization.py projects/assigner_visualization/configs/rtmdet_s_syncbn_fast_8xb32-300e_coco_assignervisualization.py -c ${checkpont}
 ```

 ${checkpont} is the checkpont file path.
-Dynamic label assignment is used in `YOLOv7` or `RTMDet`, model weights will affect the positive sample allocation results, so it is recommended to load the trained model weights.
+Dynamic label assignment is used in `YOLOv7` and `RTMDet`, model weights will affect the positive sample allocation results, so it is recommended to load the trained model weights.

 If you want to know details about label assignment, you can check the [RTMDet](https://mmyolo.readthedocs.io/zh_CN/latest/algorithm_descriptions/rtmdet_description.html#id5).